juniorohanyere/savvy/CONTRIBUTING.md

 ## Creating issues

-Please `issues` should make use of tags when possible.
-For instance, an issue relating to a bug should use the `bug` tag.
+Please `issues` should be marked with tags when possible.
+For instance, an issue relating to a bug should make use of the `bug` tag.

+## Reporting bugs

+Bug reports should be done by creating an issue on this repository, with a `bug` tag.
+Alternatively report at junohanyere@gmail.com or twinjnr.blogspot.com/bug-reports.